 If you don’t enjoy the class, it may be for any number of reasons.
 Before giving up completely, consider giving it another go to see if you enjoy it more the second time.
 Now you know what to expect, you might find your experience is different.
 Varying instructors teach with different styles and capabilities so consider attending a similar class taught by a different instructor.
 You might find you respond better to someone else’s instructions.

-8) Accept your limitations
+8) Accept your limitations - remember you're brand new to group fitness

 In your first time at any class, it’s unlikely you’ll be able to do all of the moves all of the time with perfect technique and form.
 Accept that others will have done the class before.
 Many might know the routine inside out and go to the class several times a week.